 It is important that all major schemes should identify suitable assessment requirements and potential mitigation through pre-application discussions.
 The scale and nature of this type of proposal is such that a detailed air quality assessment will be required to determine the impact on public health and the local environment.
-The assessment requires:
+In addition, an exposure assessment may be required in line with criteria set out on page 27.